jinningwang/ltbvis_lite/README.md

 # LTBVIS Lite

-LTBVIS lite version, a **standalone** and **lightweight** visualization tool.

 MATLAB 2D geographical visualization tool.
-It visualizes the data with geographical coordination on a 2D map and compiles the visualized results into a **movie**.
+It visualizes the data with geographical coordination on a 2D map and compiles the results into a **movie**.

+LTBVIS Lite is part of the [CURENT Large-Scale Testbed](https://github.com/CURENT/ltb).

+## Why LTBVIS Lite

+LTBVIS Lite is a **standalone** and **lightweight** visualization tool, as the alternative of [LTBVIS](https://github.com/CURENT/ltbvis).

+With Lite, you can achieve simialr visualization without installing and running LTB.

-## Environment
+## Installation

 LTBVIS Lite runs on **MATLAB R2021a**.

 ## I/O Format